GTPB/IBIP22/assets/recommended_resources/recommended_resources.md

 ### Computational proteomics

-Online lecture on computational proteomics [here](http://training.bmb.sdu.dk/courses/course-v1:University_of_Southern_Denmark+SDU_BMB_COMPPROT+2020_1/about).
+Online lecture on computational proteomics [here](http://training.bmb.sdu.dk/courses/course-v1:University_of_Southern_Denmark+SDU_BMB_COMPPROT+2020_1/about) by Karin Hjernø and Veit Schwämmle from SDU, Denmark.

 ### Biological networks & enrichment

-[Here](https://www.youtube.com/playlist?list=PLjnQS7gxY4AqVfFw5n5N7pVQBUy9eMWuM) is a YouTube playlist with videos created by Lars Juhl Jensen to cover some basic concepts and topics in network biology.
+[Here](https://www.youtube.com/playlist?list=PLjnQS7gxY4AqVfFw5n5N7pVQBUy9eMWuM) is a YouTube playlist with videos created by Lars Juhl Jensen from KU, Denmark to cover some basic concepts and topics in network biology.

 There are also a few tool-specific videos here:
 [![STRING](training_string.png)](https://youtu.be/o208DwyFbNk)